Global Wellness Guru

 4.Chamomile

 When it comes to soothing, relaxing herbal teas, chamomile is a true classic.
-This daisy-like flower has been valued for its calming properties for centuries, and it’s one of the most widely consumed herbal teas in the world.
+This daisy-like flower has been valued for its calming properties for centuries, and it’s one of the most widely Relaxation Techniques consumed herbal teas in the world.

 While there are many varieties of chamomile, the two most commonly used for tea are Roman chamomile (Chamaemelum nobile) and German chamomile (Matricaria recutita).
 Both feature small, white petals surrounding a bright yellow center, and they often grow wild in fields, meadows, and along roadsides.